alextibor/alextibor/README.md

 - 🔭 I'm studying and doing bootcamps to get a job!
 - 🌱 I am currently learning Java!
 - 🙂 I want to be an awesome back-end dev.
-Take a lot at my repo's xD
+Take a look at my repo's xD
 - 📫 How to find me: My contacts are below.
 - ⚡ Fun fact: (👍≖‿‿≖)👍 (I love the good and old emoticon xD)